liusida/BigBody/lab_notes/lab_notes.md

 BB2 is softly and slowly falling. no use.
 BB1 before gen170, is CTE=0.03, cube, walking.
 But not realistic.
 But at generation 80 (18x18x18), it runs quite happily.
 BB before gen168, is CTE=0.03, cube with a tail, walking, but not realistic, same as BB1. gen 80, it was jumping, seems cheating.

+## Apr 11.
+(6)

+So scaffolding from smaller one is hard to transfer to larger body, there is pysical limitation.
+The conclusion is that, given the same material and envrionment, it is not just resolution difference between 10-voxel body and 1000-voxel body, there is real body size difference between them.
+The simulation can give us clear description of what will happen when the body gets bigger.

+Now try to directly search for 30x30x30 body in BB8.

+started BB8 with 8 gpus. v04112232

+## Apr 11.
+(7)

+Resolution...
+Actually we can design an experiment that the only difference is the resolution.

+suppose at the beginning, vox_size=1m, vox_dim=1, if we increase vox_dim to be 3, vox_size should be 1/3 m, then everything will be the same?
+Let try.

+Start experiment BB9. to test only change resolution.